-Any questions concerning the program should be directed to: Ryan J. "Pete" Manely, MS, ATC, LAT Director of Athletic Training Education Sterling College 125 W. Cooper, Sterling, KS 67579 620-278-4393 pmanely@sterling.edu
+Any questions concerning the program should be directed to: Ryan J. "Pete" Manely, MS, ATC, LAT Director of Athletic Training Education Sterling College 125 W. Cooper, Sterling, KS 67579

 Required courses for the Athletic Training major:

 The following list of courses must be completed for a major in Athletic Training.
 Students interested in the Athletic Training major must take the ATP prerequisites (listed in italics=6 credits) and apply for the program following the second semester of the student's attendance.